Course Policies and Grades

 Administrative Drop

-Any student with no documented academic activity in a course (according to the course requirements) by the semester's drop date may be dropped from the course.
+Any student with no documented academic activity in a course (according to the course requirements) by the term's drop date may be dropped from the course.

 Student Initiated Drop

-During any term (full term, half term, interim), students may drop courses prior to the deadline.
+During any term (full term, half term, January session), students may drop courses prior to the deadline.
 Though not required, it is recommended that students consult their advisor before dropping a course.
-Dropped courses do not appear on the transcript.
+Dropped courses do not appear on the student's transcript.
 Course drops are official on the date students make the change online or written notice is received by the Office of the Registrar.

 Grades and Grading